Generational Marketing: A Guide

 walmart

-• Product: GenXers love Walmart because they get everything they want under one roof.
+Product: GenXers love Walmart because they get everything they want under one roof.
 It hosts a wide range of products, including groceries, furniture, wellness, entertainment, electronics, etc., and is equipped with the latest launches.
+Moreover, they procure in large quantities to achieve economies of scale and further offer discounts to their customers.
+Besides, it maintains exclusivity by white labelling offerings available only at Walmart.

-• Price: The pricing policy of Walmart has essentially influenced the success of the brand.
+Price: The pricing policy of Walmart has essentially influenced the success of the brand.
 Walmart has adopted a strategy of customer-friendly prices to boost bulk sales.
-Moreover, they shun over-pricing their products and keep their costs minimum.
+They also offer flexible payment and credit options, which make GenXers stick to the brand.

-Besides, they offer excellent customer service, making GenXer's customer experience personalised.
+Promotion: Walmart offers all-season discounts and promotes the same through TV ads, billboards, social media, and their eCommerce site.
+They use slogans like ‘save money, live better’ and ‘everyday low prices’ to lure GenXers.
+Besides, they offer excellent customer service, making the customer experience personalised.
 The brand offers flexible and secure shipping options for online purchases, return policies, and warranties for most of its products, which makes its customers feel secure.

-• Place: Walmart has established a strong online presence through its e-commerce website.
+Place: Walmart has established a strong online presence through its e-commerce website.
 It has a well-established distribution network that makes procurement and delivery of goods seamless.
-The brand has advanced IT systems that enable tracking goods in each stage of transit, thus providing excellent customer service.
+Besides, the brand has established a solid offline presence as well, located at strategic geographical locations.
+Moreover, Walmart has brand differentiation across different outlets, namely Walmart Supercenters, Walmart Neighborhood Market, Walmart Express stores, and Walmart Discount Stores.

 How To Market To Millennials?

 Millennials have emerged with fast-paced technology.
 The offering should be innovative and time-saving.
 Moreover, they are vigilant and acknowledge social issues.
-Therefore, businesses should design their offers sustainably, promote a social cause or strengthen their brand ethics to attract them.
+Therefore, businesses should design their offers sustainably, promote a social cause, or strengthen their brand ethics to attract them.

-A Millenial prefers products that are:
+A Millennial prefers products that are:

 • Innovative